-- Policies DM2 (amenity) and DM3 (design) apply to all proposed developments. - DM12 sets out principles for all residential development) and supplements the general design principles set out in policy DM3.
+- Policies DM2 (amenity), DM3 (design), and DM28 (encouraging sustainable travel) apply to all proposed developments. - DM12 sets out principles for all residential development) and supplements the general design principles set out in policy DM3.
 It applies to all forms of housing development including market and affordable housing, houses in multiple occupation (HMOs), residential institutions, and student accommodation.